vansky/meg_playground/README.md

     paired .set and .fdt files containing MEG data
     a space-delimited .tab file with word-level predictive features

-Once your file structure looks good, if you want to run an interactive notebook session, you'll need to go to the 'notebooks' subdirectory and type
+Once your file structure looks good, if you want to run an interactive notebook session (outdated), you'll need to go to the 'notebooks' subdirectory and type

     ipython notebook

-If you want to run the notebook analyses over each individual channel (and multiple frequency bands) in a single command, you'll need to go to the 'scripts' directory and type

-    python meg_frequency_scanner.py

-or you can get stats by going to the 'scripts' directory and typing
+or you can do non-notebook-based analyses by going to the 'scripts' directory and typing:

     python meg_stats_runner.py

+Easy command-line querying of the output from stats_runner can be obtained by typing:

+    python query_stats.py

+Visualization of stats_runner output is available from:

+    notebooks/Topomap_real